vishalchovatiya/Linux-System-Programming/Vim CrashCourse.md

 * yy---------------copy the current line, easier but equivalent to ddP
 * v----------------Start Visual selection from current cursor position (Mostly used to copy multiple line by select area press yy and then paste by pressing p)

-=>>> Put the line numbers in each line (Better)
+> **Put the line numbers in each line (Better)**

-:set number
+* :set number

-=>>> Copy/Paste multiple line (Stronger)
+> **Copy/Paste multiple line (Stronger)**

-Step 1 Go to address from where you want to start copy.
+* Step 1 Go to address from where you want to start copy.

-Step 2 Go to Normal mode by pressing ESC and then v (visual selection).
+* Step 2 Go to Normal mode by pressing ESC and then v (visual selection).

-Step 3 Go up and down until copy area complete.
+* Step 3 Go up and down until copy area complete.

-Step 4 Press yy which is copy(yank) the selected area(press ‘y’ key twice).
+* Step 4 Press yy which is copy(yank) the selected area(press ‘y’ key twice).

-Step 5 Go with cursor where you want to paste copied data and press p.
+* Step 5 Go with cursor where you want to paste copied data and press p.

-=>>> Auto Detecting/Completing Words (Faster)
+> **Auto Detecting/Completing Words (Faster)**

-In Insert mode, just type the start of a word, then type Ctrl+p, just see the magic…
+* In Insert mode, just type the start of a word, then type Ctrl+p, just see the magic…

-=>>> Use Mouse in Vim
+> **Use Mouse in Vim**

-:set mouse=a
+* :set mouse=a

-=>>> Open File And Go To Specific Function or Line Number
+> **Open File And Go To Specific Function or Line Number**

-1).
-Go to specific line number
+1. Go to specific line number

 vim fileName +LineNumber

 i.e. vim main.c +3

-2).
-Go to specific function
+2. Go to specific function

 vim filename +/pattern

 i.e. vim main.c +/main

-3).Go to specific line number if your file is already opened
+3.Go to specific line number if your file is already opened

 Type :linenumber in Normal mode and press enter, you will be at your desired location